Storage Management

 Data Reorganization

-Time-series data reorganization refers to the process of cleaning and organizing raw data according to specific rules, primarily applied in the following scenarios:
+Time-series data reorganization is the process of cleaning and organizing raw data according to specific rules.
+It is primarily used in the following scenarios:

-- Delete Data Cleanup: After executing DELETE operations, clean up data marked for deletion to free up storage space
+- Delete Data Cleanup: After executing DELETE or DROP operations, remove data marked for deletion to free up storage space

-- Expired Data Cleanup: Clean up expired data identified through lifecycle management functionality
+- Expired Data Cleanup: Remove expired data identified through the lifecycle management functionality

 Data reorganization optimizes storage space utilization, improves database query performance and response speed, and enhances overall system efficiency.

-Data reorganization operates on a partition basis.
-The system uses a single-threaded serial approach to process reorganization tasks, ensuring operational stability and data consistency.
+The system automatically triggers reorganization tasks at regular intervals, operating on a partition-by-partition basis.
+It uses a single-threaded serial approach to ensure operational stability and data consistency.
+The process works as follows:

-- Task Trigger: The system periodically triggers reorganization tasks automatically
+- Task Trigger: The system automatically triggers reorganization tasks at scheduled intervals

 - Partition Traversal: Sequentially scans each partition and performs reorganization operations